MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-tokens.md

 3. The web app user authenticates against Azure AD using his Power BI credentials.

-4. Azure AD redirects the web app user back to the web app with the Azure AD token.
+4. Azure AD redirects the web app user back to the web app with the Azure AD token (in an implicit grant scenario, the access token is returned to the user's browser).

-5. In an implicit grant scenario, the access token is returned to the user's browser.
+5. The web app passes the Azure AD token to the user's web browser.

 6. Your Power BI web app uses the Azure AD token to embed Power BI content such as reports and dashboards, which the web app user has rights to access.